DACA vote: Congress could be just five GOP signatures away

 At this point, moderates are just a handful of signatures away -- five Republicans to be exact, assuming all Democrats in the House also sign it -- from being able bypass the committee process and leadership and force a vote on a package of immigration bills on the floor.

 Whether House Minority Leader Nancy Pelosi can deliver all 193 members of her conference seems a bit ambitious.
 On Thursday morning, she said at her weekly news conference that "99%" of her caucus is on board.
-At least one -- Rep. Filemon Vela of Texas -- has expressed concerns about border enforcement measures in his Texas border district.
+At least one -- Rep. Filemon Vela of Texas -- has expressed concerns about border enforcement measures in his border district.
 The more Democrats don't sign the petition, the more Republicans would have to come up with additional signatures.

+According to a Democratic member familiar with the DACA discharge petition efforts, Democrats have been given the clear sign to start signing the petition and are expected to start doing so in large numbers Thursday.

 Wait -- why are Republicans fighting with each other?
 I thought they were in control of the House.